catseye/Jaccia/README.markdown

-Jaccia has the property that, when started from this condition (entire maze filled with slime cells), the automaton will eventually reach a fixed point (steady state) which contains all possible paths from food to food.
+Jaccia has the property that, when started from this condition (entire maze filled with slime cells), the automaton will eventually reach a fixed point (steady state) which contains all possible orthogonal paths from food to food.
+(Orthogonal paths means, a diagonal isn't considered a path.)

 Jacciata is similar, but has the property that when it reaches a fixed point, it will contain the *shortest* path from food to food, if such a path exists and is unique.
 If no such path exists, or is not unique, the result is undefined.
 It is otherwise similar to Jaccia.

-The behaviour of both automata is also undefined if the slime configurations are not orthogonal (that is, if there are any diagonal slime paths.)

 Definition
 ----------

-Both Jaccia and Jacciata are defined in ALPACA v0.94.
+Both Jaccia and Jacciata are defined in ALPACA v1.0.
 Jaccia is defined in the file `jaccia.alp` and Jacciata in `jacciata.alp`.
 The ALPACA definition is authoritative; what is given here is merely advisory.